bcrist/16717a/redux/readme.md

 There's only two things left to test now:
 * Testing the board with real probes and signals.
 I'll let you decide exactly how you want to do that.
 If `pv` doesn't report any errors, but something isn't working, it's likely either a faulty comparator chip, a problem with one of the input filtering networks, or a bad probe/cable.
 * Testing the board when used in a multi-card configuration.
 Make sure both/all boards pass all `pv` tests in master configuration before attempting to use them together.
 If `pv` reports errors in a multi-card configuration, but not when the boards are all masters, it probably means there's a problem with the circuitry near the board-to-board connectors, or the FFC connectors/cables themselves.

+Once you're sure a board is fully working, you may want to remove the ASIC heatsinks and reapply them with thermal adhesive rather than regular thermal compound, to avoid the chance of them falling off if the mainframe is moved while the board is inside.

 ## Full Change List